wellington-damasio/github-blog/README.md

 ### React Router
 I used the wrong type of Router component when building the application, so when it came the time to try consuming GitHub's API using the Routes so the post would load before the page rendered I had some problems.

+### Styling Markdown
+I had some issues when it came to the style of rendered markdown text to HTML code.
+After some research I found the right libraries to style the code tags the way I intended.

 ## What I learned 👨‍🏫
 - How to better plan the structure (HTML), styles (CSS) and functionalities (JS) of an application by looking at a design/mockup